To prepare permanent records for transfer to State Records' custody you need to:

 If you wish to order a different sized box type, please contact the individual supplier directly.
-VISY Board should be able to offer all box types but other suppliers on-sell the product and may not offer all sizes.
+Cavan Corrugated Products (VISY) should be able to offer all box types but other suppliers on-sell the product and may not offer all sizes.

-If changes to the consignment are requested which require that box labelling is amended and you have already labelled the boxes in permanent marker, turn the boxes inside out and re-label them, or use new boxes.
+If changes to the labelling are required and you have already labelled the boxes in permanent marker, turn the boxes inside out and re-label them, or use new boxes.

-The State Records pre-stamped box label has four sections.
+The State Records box label has four sections.

 The unit (box) number should be written in the bottom right hand corner.

-Example of a box labelled for an annual single number file series:
+Example of a box labelled for an annual single number file series with an alpha prefix: